minosg/picrypt/README.md

 By default it generates an 8 byte password, with ```PEN_TESTER``` level of protection.

-Since this level requires a keyfile, if it is not specified by the user, it will build a list and randomly choose, asking user to verify it.
-Once a file is selected, the system will create an exact copy with a different name, and use that as the keyfile.
+Since this level requires a key-file, if it is not specified by the user, it will build a list and randomly choose, asking user to verify it.
+Once a file is selected, the system will create an exact copy with a different name, and use that as the key-file.

-Altenatively a keyfile can be specified with the ```-k /absolute_path/filename``` argument.
+Alternatively a key-file can be specified with the ```-k /absolute_path/filename``` argument.

 Full list of supported arguments: